 If you use a dough blender once in a rare while, this works well on pastries or other fairly light jobs.
 The five blades are sturdy enough for pastry-making or mashing in small batches, and the plastic handle gives a good hold for small or medium-sized hands.
 This dough blender would be great to have in the kitchen if you have children—it’s small enough for them to use without being overwhelming, and they love learning how it works.
 It is dishwasher safe and easy to store.

-Best for Pasta Dough: Gorilla Grip Original Chef Dough and Pastry Blender
+Best for Pasta Dough: Gorilla Grip Pastry Dough Blender and Butter Cutter

 Most of the recipes you’ll find online for homemade pasta dough advise using a food processor or an electric mixer, but if you have an interest in authentic foods made by the original method, making pasta by hand is truly rewarding.
 You start by making a well in the center of the flour and putting eggs into it, and then gradually adding the flour to the eggs by stirring in an outward-reaching circle.
 Then you begin the process of blending the dough into a ball—and this is where this tool can help.
 Instead of using your own hand power, the dough blender does the job.